Arnos Grove CPZ

 Overview

-This consultation sets out the Council's preliminary proposals for extending the boundary and controlled hours of the Arnos Grove CPZ.
+Enfield Council is proposing to extend the boundary and controlled hours of the Arnos Grove CPZ.

 Newly built homes bring the need, and opportunity, to consider revised parking management measures to offer the best balance to local parking arrangements.